owowed/oxi/docs/CONTRIBUTING.md

 ## Commit Message Format

+We follow strictly to [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/) for our commit message format.

-We follow similar format to [Angular's Commit Message Format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format).
+We also recommend [Angular's Commit Message Format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format) and other conventions for some area.

 ## Release